-Note Before process first note: we are going to make some changes on Windows Registry.
+Note Before processing first note: we are going to make some changes to Windows Registry.
 And windows Registry are the most essential part of windows. any wrong modification can cause issues.
-For That we recommend Create System Restore point Before making any changes on Windows Registry.
-So That if anything goes wrong while making change on Registry we can perform a system restore to revert back windows into a previous working state.
+For That, we recommend Create System Restore point Before making any changes on Windows Registry.
+So That if anything goes wrong while making changes on the Registry we can perform a system restore to revert back windows to a previous working state.

 First click on start menu search and Type Regedit.exe and hit the enter key.
 This will open the windows registry editor.

-Now on Windows Registry editor left pane Navigate To Following path.
+Now on the Windows Registry editor left pane Navigate To the Following path.